-Rotary Peace Fellowship Program 2023-2024
+Rotary Peace Fellowship Program 2024

 Fully Funded Scholarships For International Students

-Rotary Peace Fellowship:
+Rotary Peace Fellowship

-Host Country: USA, Australia, Sweden, Japan, UK, Thailand, Uganda
+- Host Country: USA, Australia, Sweden, Japan, UK, Thailand, Uganda

-Host University: Rotary Partner Country Best Institutes
+- Host University: Rotary Partner Country Best Institutes

-Financial Assistance: Fully Funded
+- Financial Assistance: Fully Funded

-Degree Level: Masters | Professional Development Certificate Program
+- Degree Level: Masters | Professional Development Certificate Program

-Duration of Study Program:
+Duration of Study Program

 - Masters: 12-24 months